threefoldfoundation/info_cloud/src/evdc/evdc_digibyte.md

 ![](img/digibyte_domain.png)

-Create a new username and password for the access of your new Digibyte Node.
+Create a new username and password to access your new Digibyte Node.

 ![](img/digibyte_username.png)